TryGhost/gscan/README.md

 In Ghost, we call GScan on boot.
 If any fatal errors are detected, the blog will not boot.
 In Ghost(Pro) and in Ghost-CLI we call GScan as part of major upgrades.
 The upgrade will not be allowed to continue if any fatal errors are detected.

-Errors are only be marked as **fatal errors** if they would cause errors, and therefore should block a boot or an upgrade.
+Errors are only marked as **fatal errors** if they would cause errors, and therefore should block a boot or an upgrade.

 ### Tooling
 When developing new rules or testing gscan following tools are great to have in the toolbelt: